 Which type of toothbrush is more suitable for children?

 Small and Soft Series: The baby’s toothbrush must have a small series to fit easily in his or her mouth.
-Its lint should be soft so that they do not damage the enamel and do not stimulate the gums.
+Its li should be soft so that they do not damage the enamel and do not stimulate the gums.

 Attractive and colorful appearance: Cartoon and colorful design can encourage the child to use a toothbrush.
 Toothbrushes with the image of popular cartoon characters are a good choice.